 A graduate diploma builds on a graduate certificate, and allows you to deepen or expand your knowledge in a particular area.

 A graduate diploma typically consists of eight courses, and can be completed in two semesters (one year) full time.

 A masters degree is an advanced (AQF level 8) qualification that builds high-level knowledge and skills in an industry or profession.
 Depending on the field, a masters degree typically takes between one and two years to complete (full time).
 Some masters degrees require previous study in the same field, while others provide a pathway to a career change.

 A masters degree by coursework involves studying core units and a selection of electives.
 This is distinct from a masters degree by research, which requires you to conduct an independent research project and write a thesis on a topic of your choice.

 A Higher Degree by Research (HDR) is a supervised research program that requires original research in an area that both interests you and is of broader significance to the University and the community.

-Doctoral programs typically take three to four years to complete and Masters programs around 18 months to two years studying full-time.
+Doctoral programs typically take three to four years to complete, and masters programs around 18 months to two years (full time).
 Part-time study will double these timeframes.